Get started by searching below:

 What Is a Nursing Home Negligence Statute of Limitations?

-Most states set their nursing home neglect statute of limitations between 2 and 3 years.
+In most states, the nursing home negligence statute of limitations is between 2 and 3 years.

 Did You Know

-Once the statute of limitations has passed, you may not be able to pursue compensation through a nursing home settlement or hold abusive nursing homes accountable.
+Once the statute of limitations has passed, you can no longer pursue a nursing home settlement or hold abusive nursing homes accountable.
 Because of this, it’s crucial to file your nursing home abuse or wrongful death claim as soon as possible.

-Working with a skilled nursing home abuse attorney is the best way to make sure your claim is filed within state deadlines.
+Working with a skilled nursing home abuse attorney is the best way to make sure your claim is filed before your deadline.

-Get a free case evaluation right now to find out if we can connect you with an experienced nursing home lawyer.
+Get a free case review right now to find out if we can connect you to a top attorney near you.

-Below are the statutes of limitations in all 50 states and Washington, D.C.
-(District of Columbia).
+Below are the nursing home neglect statutes of limitations in all 50 states and the District of Columbia.

-All statutes of limitations listed apply to personal injury cases, as many nursing home abuse lawsuits are filed this way.
-Working with a lawyer is the best way to know if your case falls within the deadline.
+The statutes of limitations listed apply to personal injury cases, as many nursing home abuse lawsuits are filed this way.
+Wrongful death cases may have a different time limit.

-Personal Injury Statute of Limitations Guide by State (2023):
+Statute of Limitations Guide by State – Personal Injury Claims:

 • Alabama 2 years